Artchibald/FEM-js-basics/README.md

 Do loop does loop once only, very rare in code.
 Remember you can crash browser with infinite loop

-## different incremements
+## different increments

-that do exactly the same thing
+that do exactly the same thing.

 ```